Updated June 2025

-XFUNC (Sbxname, arg1,...,argn)
+XFUNC (sbxname, arg1,...,argn)

-XFUNC$ (Sbxname, arg1,...,argn)
+XFUNC$ (sbxname, arg1,...,argn)

-Here's an example of an SBX to concatenate two strings that can be called via XCALL (returning the result in the 3rd parameter), or via XFUNC$ (returning the result as the value of the function):
+Here is an example of an SBX to concatenate two strings that can be called via XCALL (returning the result in the 3rd parameter), or via XFUNC$ (returning the result as the value of the function):

 map1 var1$,s,30," abra "